Yes, it’s a new review.

 The apocalypse of “Dali’s Clocks” is social (if very mellow in result).
 Most everyone in the world feels the compulsion to create something.
 And they all want the narrator, who is one of the rare ones who doesn’t suffer this compulsion, to critique their work.

-The narrator of “The Incredible Exploding Man” is one of the few who can navigate who can navigate the dimensions sanely after a lab accident at a superconducting supercollider throws a group of humans out of our normal space.
+The narrator of “The Incredible Exploding Man” is one of the few who can navigate the dimensions sanely after a lab accident at a superconducting supercollider throws a group of humans out of our normal space.
 But he, and the rest of the world, about what will happen when the others figure out how to do the same.
 They are particularly concerned about what will happen when the world’s greatest physicist, and not very nice person, figures out how to control his destructive powers.

 It’s an elven apocalypse in “All the News, All the Time, From Everywhere”.
 In the middle of what seems some sort of European civil war, the elves of England reassert their power, ban almost all technology, kill a bunch of people, and reintroduce the efficacy of prophecy via animal sacrifice.
 The latter is how newspapers (about the only communication form still permitted) like the one the narrator works for get some of their news.
 This protagonist is privileged by having a contact in the elvish version of MI-5 working at crushing rebellion.
 He may have done – and forgotten – some favor he did for the elves in the past.